 • y is the coordinate distance of each point along the y-axis

-To calculate a center of mass, multiply the point masses by each coordinate, add these values together, then divide by the sum of the point masses.
+To calculate a center of mass, multiply each point mass by its coordinate, add these values together, then divide by the sum of the point masses.
+Do this separately for the x-coordinate and y-coordinate.

 Center of Mass Definition